barchart/cmdtyStats-doc/docs/content/BLS.md

 Yes, sample files can be made available via [contacting](https://www.barchart.com/cmdty/contact) the Barchart sales team.

 ### Where can I find collateral on how to understand this data?
-Barchart's [website](https://www.barchart.com/) provides information on methodology, coverage, and use cases to help better understand the data.
+Bureau of Labor Statistics' [website](https://www.bls.gov/) provides information on methodology, coverage, and use cases to help better understand the data.

 ### Is free trial available?
 Trials can be made available via [contacting](https://www.barchart.com/cmdty/contact) the Barchart sales team.